-When you get started with the guitar, you reproduce the notes that you’ve heard from other guitarists and these notes take on a real sense of quality when they sound perfect, and then when you succeed in being able to identify them.
+When you get started with the guitar, you reproduce the notes that you've heard from other guitarists.
+These notes take on a real sense of quality when they sound perfect, and then when you succeed in being able to identify them.

 Before anything else, you're going to learn these ready-made sentences, segments, bites, riffs, gimmicks, melodies, intros, parts of solos, or even entire solos because these are easier.

 Forced to play the same things over and over, you will understand that there are similarities between these musical sentences, and little by little you'll integrate them into the context into which they make the best sense.

 If you get stuck in the process of learning improvisation, a guitar teacher should be able to help get you moving again.
 If this happens, just a few guitar lessons should be enough to help you overcome your being stuck.
 The guitar courses will help you regain confidence in your playing.